First, the backstory

 You’d think this would be a hindrance in my path toward scratch-tacular glory.
 Nope.
 I used it.
 What’s really going to blow your mind is that this was the BEST piece of equipment I had.
 The turntable (yes, just one) that I used with it was attached to a small all-in-one stereo I borrowed from my grandmother.
 The platter was smaller than a full-size vinyl record, so it wobbled if you touched it.
 Yes, I was clearly a turntable bad ass.

 Sometime later, I found out about this nifty new invention called the World Wide Web.
 I started using it to find out anything I could about turntable DJs.
 I was quickly able to find out what DJs were really using.
 Needless to say, Optimus DJ mixers are not among their equipment.

 I found a company on-the-line called Music Factory.
 They sold enormous amounts of DJ equipment, things I never knew existed.
 That’s where I found the equipment that would get me moving in the right direction: the BST-PR96 turntables and the American DJ XDM-241 Shredder mixer.

 This was about as cheap as I could go and still have equipment that wasn’t ridiculous.
 The turntables were belt drive, so not ideal for someone who wants to scratch.
-The mixer was smaller than most and really stood out in a market that was crowded with 19-inch mixers.
-Still, this was what I wanted and it’s what I got.
+The mixer was smaller than most, and really stood out in a market that was crowded with 19-inch counterparts.
+Still, this was what I wanted, and it’s what I got.